Best places to visit in Oman? There are a ton!

 Pay Your Respects at The Sultan Qaboos Grand Mosque, Muscat

 Muscat’s Sultan Qaboos Grand Mosque is one of the most spectacular structures in the Omani capital.
-This is the only mosque in Oman that allows non Muslim visitors to enter.
+This is the only mosque in Oman that allows non-Muslim visitors to enter.

 The Sultan Qaboos Grand Mosque once held the accolade of being home to the world’s largest chandelier, and the world’s longest carpet.
-That is, until the Emiratis and the Qataris came in, took measurements and made theirs slightly larger!
+That is, until the Emiratis and the Qataris came in, took measurements, and made theirs slightly larger!
 Nonetheless, the mosque is quite a sight to see.